Foreign languages faculty

 B.A., Wheaton College

-Professor Clark is the 2007 recipient of Northwestern's Teaching Excellence Award and chair of the college's modern foreign language department.
-In addition to teaching Spanish and working with the college's education majors, he serves as a translator in the community.
+Professor Clark is the 2007 and 2013 recipient of Northwestern's Teaching Excellence Award.
+In addition to teaching Spanish and working with the college's education majors, he serves as a translator in the community and is an assistant men's basketball coach for NWC.
 Born and raised in Ecuador as the son of missionary parents, Professor Clark has led summer study abroad trips to that country.
 He has also lived in Spain, led mission trips to Mexico and Ecuador, and served as a lay pastor for a Hispanic congregation.
 Prior to joining Northwestern's faculty, he taught for 22 years at the high school level.

 - Beginning Spanish Language and Culture

 Beginning Spanish Language and Culture (3 credits) Combined study of language and culture.
 Study of major social systems and themes of Hispanic culture.
 Elementary study of the language in a communicative context.
 Emphasis upon integration of developing language skills with cultural understanding and sensitivity in oral communication settings.
 Prerequisite: No previous study of Spanish, or placement by the foreign language placement exam.